RhizomeDB/spec/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-## 3.2.2 Chosen Composition

-PomoDB stacks the layers as follows:
+PomoDB choses to implement this as a the following stack:

 ```
 ┌─────────────────────────────────────────────────────────┐